Nanoparia

 Nanoparia is an extinct genus of pareiasaur that lived in the Permian.

 Description

-It was about 60 cm in length, and weighed around 8 to 10 kilograms.
+It was about 60 cm (23.6 in) in length, and weighed around 8 to 10 kilograms (17.6-22 lbs).

 Classification

 This is an unusual small, spiny specialised form.
-The skull is very similar to that of Pareiasaurus and Romer considered it a synonym of the latter.
-Orlov however (in Osnovy Paleontology, the monumental multi-volume Russian textbook of Paleontology) placed it in the Elginiinae.
+The skull is very similar to that of the Pareiasaurus, and Alfred Romer considered it a synonym of the latter.
+Yuri Orlov however (in Osnovy Paleontology, the monumental multi-volume Russian textbook of Paleontology) placed it in the Elginiinae.
 Kuhn (1969) however argues that while resembling Elginia in the ossifications at the rear of the skull, it differs completely in proportions and would not seem to be related.
 Lee (1997) considers it a basal member of the dwarf pareiasaurs.
 Nanoparia is believed to be among the pareiasaur genera most closely related to turtles.